Saitozkaya/FracRough/README.md

 INSTRUCTIONS

-Copy the template ROWS 1 TO 6 to a new spreadsheet Fill in the parameters (B1-B5)
+Copy the template ROWS 1 TO 6 to a new spreadsheet.

+Fill in the parameters (B1-B5).

-Arrange input data as in the example set n the template (Columns 1 and 2) Make sure each fracture trace x y data are preceded by a negative number indicating the sequence number for the fracture in column 1 and  "base" or "top" word in column 2
+Arrange input data as in the example set n the template (Columns 1 and 2).

+Make sure each fracture trace x y data are preceded by a negative number indicating the sequence number for the fracture in column 1 and  "base" or "top" word in column 2.

-Place x and y data in x sequence increasing or decreasing order Place a large negative number "end" instead of "base" or "top" after the last fracture trace i.e. -1000 end
+Place x and y data in x sequence increasing or decreasing order	.

+Place a large negative number "end" instead of "base" or "top" after the last fracture trace i.e. -1000 end

 Each fracture must have base and top.
 If one is missing the program will calculate JRC values but give an error message and stop when calculating mismatch between top and bottom traces

-Click the blue icon to run the program {wait for a short while if the screen goes blank}
+Click the blue icon to run the program {wait for a short while if the screen goes blank}.

-The intermediate results for JRC calculation are in columns D to I for plotting purposes and the summary table is in columns M to Z
+The intermediate results for JRC calculation are in columns D to I for plotting purposes and the summary table is in columns M to Z.

 The intermediate results for mismatch are in columns AB to AL. Mismatch summary table is in columns AN to AS.
-The search column for JRC is column C and for Mismatch column AM
+The search column for JRC is column C and for Mismatch column AM.

-Two example runs are included in pages 14.5 in core and 19.5 in core
+Two example runs are included in pages 14.5 in core and 19.5 in core.